brunobord/pomodorock/README.md

 Well, your "old" stats are not gone, they're just still linked to your browser profile and URL.
 Simply browsing the old URL will help you find it out again.

-Simply Backup on the former location before moving to the new one.
+Just **backup** on the former location before moving to the new one.

 ### Changing browser / computer